 Fresno’s transition from a frontier town to becoming California’s largest inland city took place at the same time that asbestos was a staple of American industry.
 For nearly a century, construction companies, power plants, and various transportation related enterprises used substantial amounts of asbestos and asbestos-containing materials (ACMs).

 Fresno is located in an area rich with naturally-occurring asbestos deposits (NOAs).
 According to the EPA, two abandoned job sites in Fresno County, the Atlas and Coalinga Asbestos Mines, are so contaminated that they are designated as Superfund sites.

-Per the EPA, the Atlas Asbestos Mine operated from 1963 to 1979 on a large site near Coalinga, California, which is 62 miles away from Fresno.
+According to the EPA, the Atlas Asbestos Mine operated from 1963 to 1979 on a large site near Coalinga, California, around 62 miles away from Fresno.
 The Atlas facility included the mine, a processing mill, support buildings, and other related structures.
 Large amounts of extracted asbestos minerals and processed ACMs passed through Coalinga and were distributed throughout Fresno County.
 The site is still listed as a Superfund site and is being monitored by the EPA.

-Additionally, the separate Coalinga Asbestos Mine occupied a 107-acre section of Coalinga and was used as an asbestos milling, processing, storage, and distribution center.
+The separate Coalinga Asbestos Mine occupied a 107-acre section of Coalinga and was used as an asbestos milling, processing, storage, and distribution center.
 The facility was also used as a dumping ground for asbestos contaminated pipes and mining waste by the owners of the Atlas Asbestos Mine and the U.S. Asbestos Company.
-The EPA declared these two job sites as Superfund cleanup sites in September of 1984.
+The EPA declared both job sites as Superfund cleanup sites.
+They were removed from the list in 1998.

 Other Fresno Job Sites and Businesses Associated with Asbestos